 Multi-factor Authentication Deployment in Higher Education

 The education sector faces a growing complex of cybersecurity threats.
-The industry has been under high attack for several years already, with phishing, ransomware and denial-of-service attacks growing in frequency and ferocity.
+Educational institutions have been under high attack for several years already, with phishing, ransomware and denial-of-service attacks growing in frequency and ferocity.
 But what has blown the gates off is the forced move to remote and online learning in response to the health pandemic that began early in 2020, resulting in data breaches being more common.

-Data breaches result in unauthorized access to details on students, educators, and school operations, and can be caused by human error within an institution, a cyberattack on an institution, or a data breach at a third-party vendor that holds data from across tens, hundreds, or thousands of institutions.
+Data breaches result in unauthorized access to student data, educators, and school operations, and can be caused by human error within an institution staff, a cyberattack on a higher education institution, or a data breach at a third-party vendor.

 Compromised data on students and educators is often sold for tax fraud, identity theft and other scams.
 Examples of data breaches in the education sector include:

 - In 2020, a phishing attack at Syracuse University in September resulted in the threat actor gaining access to an email account belonging to an employee of the university.
 The email account contained personal data on 9,800 Syracuse University students, alumni, and applicants.
 The post-breach forensics investigation was unable to determine if the unauthorized party ever viewed the personal information in the email account.

 - In 2021, when Shorewood School District responded to an open records request from a parent for data on a recent survey, it mistakenly included personal information on the student respondents, including data types such as student name, ID number, school, gender, and ethnicity.

 By auditing databases for compliance, establishing standards and cybersecurity policies, controlling user access, and using real-time database monitoring, schools can protect their critical data against breaches.
 One of the most critical first steps to implementing any cybersecurity strategy is multi factor authentication (MFA) for all accounts, to mitigate the risk of data breaches and being compromised by threat actors.